duckinator/inq/roadmap.markdown

 These metrics serve to either quantify the state of the repository, quantify the state of the codebase itself, or both.
 By quantifying the state of the issue tracker and codebase, it will hopefully be easier to decide what needs to be done.

-Once HTML export is implemented, it is planned to create a web service which tracks these metrics over time for the RubyGems repository.
+Once HTML export is implemented, a web service is planned to be created which tracks these metrics over time for the RubyGems repository.
 The details of this have not been fully fleshed out, but I am attempting to design the library in such a way to allow the flexibility required to do this.

 ## Current Status